emmaloriol/Home-Ownership-in-Washington-State/README.md

 # Home-Ownership-in-Washington-State

-I use the IPUMS (Integrated Public Use Microdata Series) census data to predict renting/ownership status among married people in Washington state.
-Variables related to socioeconomic status and demographics of residents are used to build various support vector models that classify home ownership status.
-The results of these models can be used to better understand factors influencing home ownership and inform policy to improve affordable housing in Washington state.
+Homeownership is a big deal.
+Owning a home builds personal wealth, financial stability, and housing stability.
+I dove into this fascinating and complicated subject using data from the IPUMS (Integrated Public Use Microdata Series) census.
+My goal was to shed some light on who's renting and who's owning among married folks in Washington state and why.

+I explored various socioeconomic and demographic factors to build support vector models that can predict whether someone's renting or a home-owner.
+My goal is to lay the groundwork for smarter, more equitable housing policies that could make life a bit more affordable for everyone in Washington state.

+Check out my code and project write up!